PeterEFrancis/python-course/chapters/types, variables, and operations/material.md

  - Boolean Type:	`bool`
  - Binary Types:	`bytes`, `bytearray`, `memoryview`

 Different data types are useful for different tasks, so it is important to understand how each one works.
-In this chapter, we will be learning about numberic and boolean types as well as breifly discussing tuples.
-In following chapters we will learn about the others.
+In this chapter, we will be learning about numberic and Boolean types as well as breifly discussing tuples.
+In following chapters we will learn about the other data types.

 The type of a data object can be found by calling `type()` on it.